Petr Pavlensky: Pornopolitics (2020)

-In 2020, Pavlensky innovated with a new political art event called "Pornopolitics" for which he launched a website presented as "the first political porn platform".
-This action aims to expose the lies of civil servants, politicians, representatives of power who "impose puritanism on society while despising it".
+In 2020, Pavlensky created a new political art event titled "Pornopolitics," for which he launched a website presented as "the world's first porn resource to involve politicians or elected and appointed government officials".
+This event aimed to expose the lies of civil servants, politicians, and representatives of power who "impose puritanism on society while despising it".

-On February 12, the artist published intimate videos and sexually connoted messages sent by the deputy and Paris mayoral candidate Benjamin Griveaux to a woman.
-Pavlensky explained that this material demonstrates "the hypocrisy" of the candidate who campaigned by putting forward "traditional family values".
+On February 12 2020, the artist published intimate videos and sexually suggestive messages sent to a woman by the Parisian mayoral deputy, and mayoral candidate, Benjamin Griveaux.
+Pavlensky explained that this material demonstrated "the hypocrisy" of the candidate who campaigned by touting "traditional family values".
 Benjamin Griveaux then withdrew from the mayoral elections.
-Pornopolitique.com was taken offline three days after the event.
+Pornopolitique.com was censored three days after the beginning of the event.

-Pavlensky was arrested and placed in police custody with his partner Alexandra de Taddeo who was the recipient of the sexually explicit content.